OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

 ```

 These three filters do the following:
-The first filter converts OpenAM token to JWT and sets to the request contest.
-The second filter adds JWT to the OpenIG to target service request.
+The first filter converts OpenAM token to JWT and sets to the request context.
+The second filter adds JWT to the OpenIG to the target service request.
 The third filter checks if there is a JWT in the request context and if not, responds with the `401` error.
 If authentication

 ## Test Solution